Development cooperation produces results - Ministry for Foreign Affairs

 Finland’s development cooperation improves the lives of millions of people and contributes to more stable and fair societies.

 Development cooperation produces many different kinds of results.
-Some of the results are very concrete and easy to measure, such clean drinking water, more and better educated teachers, and protection for people suffering from conflicts.
+Some of the results are very concrete and easy to measure, such as clean drinking water, more and better educated teachers, and protection for people suffering from conflicts.

 Others are to do with attitudes and social structures, such as well-functioning legal services, sustainable forestry, or ending discrimination.
 Usually it takes longer to achieve these changes.
-The different forms of development cooperation complement each other.

 Healthier women and better contraception in Afghanistan